5 Inexpensive Window Treatments That Look Designer (Blinds, Shades, Curtains)

 My goal was to revamp this window to make it the focal piece of the room, making it appear larger than it actually is.

 Let’s be real.
 Normal plastic blinds just look cheap, never hold up well, and are so much more work to clean.
+They always look super messy with the pull down strings.

 Easy to match with modern, farmhouse, or transitional decor